Build a blog with Next.js, Tailwind CSS, and Contentful

 <main className="flex min-h-screen flex-col p-24">

-The content will now be aligned on the top left and we can proceed with styling the individual elements.
+The content will now be aligned on the top left, and you can proceed with styling the individual elements.

 If you use Visual Studio Code, it’s highly recommended to install the Tailwind CSS IntelliSense extension.
 This helps with autocompleting and syntax highlighting.

-The blog entries are now all collapsed, without margins.
-We could solve that by adding a margin (top or bottom) to the wrapper.
-But, by doing so, we will have an unnecessary margin on the first (or last) item.
-Instead, since we are working with flex, the ideal solution is to use the row-gap property.
-We will therefore use the gap-y-8 class from Tailwind, which equals to row-gap: 2rem in plain CSS.
+The blog entries are now all collapsed without margins.
+Since you're working with flex, the ideal solution is to use the row-gap property.
+You will therefore use the gap-y-8 class from Tailwind.

 <main className="flex min-h-screen flex-col p-24 gap-y-8">

-Let’s now go to the <h2> element, which is used for the post title.
-We want to make this text bold and bigger:
+Now go to the h2 element, which is used for the post title.
+You want to make this text bold and bigger:

 <h2 className="font-extrabold text-xl">{title}</h2>

-But how do we do that in Tailwind?
-This is actually quite simple.
-We just need to add a group class to the Link component:
+It’s actually quite simple: You just need to add a group class to the Link component:

 <Link className="group" href={`/articles/${slug}`}>